Levi990e/M365-OLED-Dashboard/README.md

 Credit & Original code from: https://github.com/augisbud/m365_dashboard

-Modified for my own usage and liking, original uses a Ardunio Mini, but I am using a Arduino Mini for this.
+Modified for my own usage and liking, original uses a Ardunio Mini, but I am using a Arduino Pro Nano for this.

 # Products Used
 Arduino Pro Nano